-There are reports of a new hotel going up downtown and room additions in others.
-There are often accomodation shortages.
+There is a new hotel going up downtown and room additions in others.
+There are often accommodation shortages.
 Highlands is loaded with visitors year round.

 It still gets hot and very humid all over the SE.
 Highlands has low humidity, cool summer temperatures and beautiful mountains, forests, streams and waterfalls.

 .
 People are feeling much better about their financial future as they see their investment portfolios and home values going up and taxes likely going down.
 There is a great deal more optimism since the election regarding our economic future.